Queretaro Mexico Travel Guide

 Traditional craft items, including saddles, belts, and other leather products.
 Explore workshops in the vicinity for handmade quality.

-Bargaining may occur in traditional markets, but generally not in formal stores.
+Bargaining might take place in traditional markets, but generally not in formal stores.
 Carry small denominations of pesos for market purchases.
-Always check authenticity for valuable items like opals by procuring from reputable jewelers.
+Always check authenticity for valuable items like opals by purchasing from reputable jewelers.